010: Landau, Luckman and Lake (and Jasmine Falls)

 Head Writer: Anthony Flamini; Writers: Stuart Vandal, Ronald Byrd, Madison Carter, Michael Hoskin, Chris Biggs, Mark O’English, Mike Fichera

-According to Tony Stark’s dossiers for the President’s daily intelligence briefing, Wolverine, after World War II, “…was a well-paid and well feared mercenary… However, even he grew weary of violence-for-hire after a few years, and in Japan, he sought to overcome his long-fed bloodlust through study and meditation.”
+According to Tony Stark’s dossiers for the President’s daily intelligence briefing, Wolverine, after World War II, “…was a well-paid and well feared mercenary… However, even he grew weary of violence-for-hire after a few years, and in Japan, he sought to overcome his long-fed bloodlust through study and meditation,” ostensibly a reference to his time at Jasmine Falls.

 Wolverine #26 (Mid-Jul 1990) – “Memory”